eliphang/forking-hex/README.md

 * cost per move.
 Each move requires a deposit of crypto.
 Almost all deposits will be returned.
 Only a losing move loses its deposit, to be distributed to players on the other team.

 ### Beginning a game
 The game begins after White makes a move and Black responds.
 The position after White's first move can't be forked, meaning Black's first move will be the only response.
 The timer starts after Black's first move.
-The second position stays *open* for the number of blocks specified in "time per move for White".
+The second position stays *open* for the number of blocks specified in "time per move for White."
 Anyone can make a move for white for this position.

 ### Moving
 Anyone can submit a move to any open position.
 The move must place a piece of the color whose turn it is next to a piece of the same color.
 Moving requires a deposit equal to the "cost per move" setting.
 Move deposits are returned unless the move is a losing move.